zamrokk/JavaCDDDocumentation/README.md

 ## Flow

 This flow is in two part, first the user is interacting via HTTP directly to the peer without security.
-Then, we have to develop a client application using the Java SDK.
-The user will interact via the HTTP API over the Spring Boot application.
+Then, we develop a client application using the Java SDK with security enabled.
+The user will interact via the HTTP API on top of the Spring Boot application.

 <img src="images/architecture.png" alt="Flow" width="100%"/>